Deepika-Garg/KakusKitchen/README.md

 [Back to top](#Table-of-content)

 ### User Stories
-1. **As a First-Time Customer**:
+1. As a customer I want to know about the business.
+What it is and what does it offer.
+2. As a customer I want to be able to easily navigate the website.
+3. As a customer I want to be able to easily find the contact details.
-   - I want to navigate the website easily and find out about the menu and eating option.
+4. As a customer I want to find out the menu and speciality of the business.
-   - As it is a call to order style business as a new customer I want to speak directly with Kaku's Kitchen to understand the ordering process and place an order.
+5. As a customer I want to confirm that business recieved my queries and reply.
-   - I want to know about either it is collection or delievery.
+6. As a customer I want to know if it is online order or I need to make a call to order.

-2. **As a Returning Customer**:
-   - I want to place an order for my favorite dishes a day in advance so that I can avoid missing out due to high demand.

-3. **As a Customer Hosting a Gathering**:
-   - I want to call a day in advance to confirm the availability of dishes for a planned gathering so that I can finalize my event preparations.

-4. **As a Busy Professional**:
-   - I want the option to schedule an order in advance via the "Call to Order" feature so that I can focus on my work without worrying about meals on the day.
+7. As a customer I want to make sure if cloud kitchen business is following the hygiene routine.

 [Back to top](#Table-of-content)